-- (i) Report to the Head Teacher of the faculty concerned for missed in-school assessment tasks and hand-in tasks - (ii) Report to the relevant Deputy Principal/Head Teacher for missed examinations. - (iii) Complete an Illness / Misadventure Application form including Head Teacher comments and Parental Signature.
+- (i) Report to the Deputy Principal for missed in-school assessment tasks and hand-in tasks. - (ii) Report to the relevant Head Teacher for missed examinations. - (iii) Complete an Illness / Misadventure Application form including Head Teacher comments and Parental Signature.